trustwallet/wallet-core/samples/go/README.md

 cd wallet-core/samples/go
 ```

 2. Compile it by `go build -o main`.
-Relavant source file is `main.go`.
+Relevant source file is `main.go`.

 3. Run `./main` and you will see the output below: